Learn what causes poor dishwasher cleaning results and find out how to get dishes cleaned spotlessly in the dishwasher.

 A faulty door latch can prevent some dishwasher models from working.
 The dishwasher won’t start unless the latch detects that the dishwasher door is closed.

 Several different problems can prevent the dishwasher from getting electrical power.
-A tripped circuit breaker, bad electrical outlet or faulty wiring can prevent the dishwasher control panel from lighting up.
+A tripped circuit breaker, bad GFCI electrical outlet or faulty wiring can prevent the dishwasher control panel from lighting up.

 Sometimes, the control power is getting power but faulty internal wiring or a failed control panel prevents the dishwasher from working.
 A service technician typically needs to check and repair the control panel when the dishwasher is getting power but the controls won’t light up.